 Are the Feet Red, Swollen, or Crusty/Flaky?

+This could be from food allergies or atopy (inhalant allergies), causing general itchiness.
 Foreign bodies, such as grass awns, are also a painful and common source of infection for the feet.
 Arthritis or other painful internal conditions causing pain in the area without visible infection on the foot could also be a cause for licking.

 Are There Any Irregular Lumps or Bumps?